For Linux Command

 In the example above, the for command is used to loop through all files within the current directory that have a .txt extension.
 The echo command is simply being used to print the name of each file to the screen.
 You can add your own commands to process each file as needed by replacing everything following the # commented line in the code.

-You can also use the for command in Linux to iterate through a list of numbers as shown below.
+You can also use the for loop command in a Linux bash script to iterate through a list of numbers as shown below.

 #!/bin/bash